Jakarta Art Building: History

-In 1820 the bamboo theater began to show signs of deterioration, and in 1821, supported by the Dutch colonial government, it was replaced with a more permanent structure.
 The architect chosen to design the building was J.C.
 Schultze (who also designed the Harmony Society, Batavia building.
-The contractor was Lie Atjie, who took material from the spinning house (spinhuis) in the old town area to use for the new theater.
-Construction took 14 months.
 The new building was designed in Neoclassical style and was called Schouwburg Weltevreden, also popularly known as Gedung Komedi ("Comedy building").
-Inauguration was planned for October 1821 but had to be postponed until December 7 because of a cholera epidemic.
-The first performance in the building was Shakespeare's Othello.

-During the mid 19th century, the development of Schouwburg Weltevreden was slow, and it had difficulty making a profit, because Batavia lacked European female opera singers and did not have a complete orchestra.
-The government took over the theater in 1848, when the private company failed, and held it until 1892.
-In 1911 its administration was assigned to the city of Batavia.

-At first, lighting inside the building was done using candles and kerosene lamps.
-Gas light came in 1864.
-Electricity was first used inside the building in 1882, but gas light was still used outside until 1910.

 In 1926, during Indonesia's period of National Awakening, the building was used by the local Youth Alliance for the first Kongres Pemoeda (Youth Congress).

-During the Japanese occupation from 1942 to 1945, the building was used temporarily as a military headquarters.
-In April 1943 it was used as a theater under the name Sin'tsu Cekizyoo (心痛劇場).

 During the independence era the building was used as a meeting place for a group of youth artists known as Seniman Merdeka, ("Independent Artists"), among whom were Rosihan Anwar, Usmar Ismail, El Hakim, and HB Jassin.
 On August 29, 1945, twelve days after the official declaration of independence of Indonesia, the first president of Indonesia, Sukarno, inaugurated the Central Indonesian National Committee, which had its first meeting in the building.

 In 1951 the building was used by the Faculty of Economy and Law of Indonesia University.
 And from 1957 to 1961, the building was used by the Indonesian National Theater Academy.

-The building was again changed its name to Bioskop Diana (Diana Theater) in 1968 and a year later an institution for the building was established under the leadership of Brigadier General Pimgadie.
-In 1970, the institution transformed the building into a cinema showing Chinese movies.
-It was known during this period as the City Theater.

-In 1984 a Law was enacted to return the building to its original function.
-It was renovated at a cost of 3 billion rupiah.
 On September 5, 1987, it was renamed the Gedung Kesenian Jakarta, replacing the former name Gedung Kesenian Pasar Baru.